yudinal/ios-strings-lab-1/README.md

 Output:
 `false`

 ## Question 16

 You are given a string stored in variable problem.
-Write code so that you print the longest word in the string.
+Write code that prints the longest word in the string.

 ```swift
 var problem = "find the longest word in the problem description"